shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/ios-sdk-release-notes.md

 <!-- [!NOTE]
 > Please visit [https://github.com/appnexus/mobile-sdk-ios/releases](https://github.com/appnexus/mobile-sdk-ios/releases)for our most recent release notes for iOS SDK.-->

+## 8.10.0

+### New Feature
+- 6029394 Added support for setting content language in Ad Request.
+New API introduced in SDKSettings setContentLanguage(String contentLanguage)

+### Improvement/Bug Fixes
+- 6015112 Upgraded OMSDK from 1.4.8 to 1.4.9 (Microsoft namespace)

+- 5766029 Resolve the issue with the OutStream iPad video of size 400x980 not rendering properly
+- 5992098 Optimise user agent synchronisation to minimise delays Mediation partner updates
+MS-5392 Upgrade of the Facebook Audience Network to version 6.14.0

 ## 8.9.0

 ### Improvement / Bug fixes